|Nutritional Guidelines (per serving)|

 Roll the dough into 1-inch balls and place on the prepared cookie sheets.
 Bake for 8 to 10 minutes until the cookies are set and lightly browned on the bottom.

-Allow the cookies to cool on the sheet for 2 minutes before removing to a wire rack to cool completely.
+Allow the cookies to cool on the sheet for 2 minutes before transferring them to a wire rack to cool completely.

 Enjoy!
 These cookies can be stored in an airtight container for up to 5 days.